rrnyquist/ebenezer/_Scripture/ESV/42_Luke.md

 The women who had come with him from Galilee followed and saw the tomb and how his body was laid. ^2355

-Then they returned and prepared spices and ointments.
-On the Sabbath they rested according to the commandment. ^2356
+Then they returned and prepared spices and ointments.On the Sabbath they rested according to the commandment. ^2356

 But on the first day of the week, at early dawn, they went to the tomb, taking the spices they had prepared. ^2401